-Tom's reputation as a leading Exercise Physiologist has led to him recently being involved, as the main advisor and Head of Operations, in developing a start-up app that allowed London-based users to book a Personal Trainer of their choice to come to them within an hour.
+Tom's reputation as a leading Exercise Physiologist has led to him recently being involved, as the main advisor and Head of Operations, in developing a start-up app that allowed London-based users to book fitness coaches of their choice to come to them within an hour.
 Tom also mentors budding Sport and Exercise Science students.

 IN THE MEDIA

-Tom’s reputation as an expert Exercise Physiologist and his success with his clients has led to television appearances and contributing for several well-known publications including Men's Health, BBC Focus Magazine and The Sunday Times on behalf of The Centre for Health and Human Performance (CHHP).
+Tom’s reputation as an expert Exercise Physiologist and his success with his clients has led to television appearances and contributing for several well-known publications including Men's Health, BBC Focus Magazine and The Sunday Times (on behalf of Marylebone Health Group (MHG)).